Zenulous/luis-test-framework/README.md

 This scenario can be used to recreate the experimental conditions from the thesis paper.

 **WARNING** : this will use a **LOT** of LUIS consumption as the sample sizes are large: LUIS is queried tens of thousands of times to recreate the experiment.
+The default LUIS query API is used to make the framework easier to generalize for other services.
 Unless you are aware of the consumption cost, do **NOT** run this command.
 For transparency, the samples and results generated by the experiment for the thesis paper can be found in the folder `/example_experiment_output`.